altocodenl/tagaway/readme.md

 ### Todo before launch

-- [BUG] - This was tested in prod - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
-Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.
 - Formats.
    - Add format to DB.
+   - Reply to thumbnails with content-type
    - Support for .heic and .mov (including thumbnails & conversion .mov to .mp4)
 - Import from GDrive.
    - List.
-      - Dual endpoint: start or give state.
+      - Endpoint: start listing or give existing list.
-      - Track list progress in redis.
+      - Track list progress.
-      - Delete list after 1 hours.
-      - Store list in log.
+      - Store full list.
-      - Batch listing.

       - Update frontend to show & query.
       - Delete current list & refresh.
    - Import.
       - Email when import is complete.
 - Import from Dropbox.
+- Fix astack issue with geotagging not concluding after all files are processed.
+- [BUG] - This was tested in prod - While app is uploading files, especially during large uploads, the 'view pictures' view and its functionalities behave with difficulty due to the constant redrawing of view.
+Buttons blink when on hover, thumbnails require more than a click to select and more than 2 to open, close functionalities when clicking on 'x' require several clicks.

 - Paid accounts
    - Set account space limit.
    - Delete my account with confirmation.